 ”LEVA focuses on how the right technology can be used to solve cases,” said Jan Garvin, LEVA's Executive Director.
 “We stress the value of agencies integrating forensic video analysis into their investigative arsenals.”

 LEVA has classes for beginner to advanced users in such areas as:

 - photographic / video comparison

-Grant Fredericks, a video forensics expert and LEVA instructor said, “With more than twelve million video surveillance systems operating in the US today, video is clearly the most prolific evidence collection resource available to law enforcement.
-It’s a priority on the federal government's list of targeted evidence acquisition in the event of a terrorist attack.”
-He continued that with this technology, “The process of sifting through hours of surveillance footage will be far less overwhelming for investigators.”
+Grant Fredericks, a LEVA Certified Forensic Video Analyst and LEVA instructor said, “With an unprecedented growing number of video surveillance systems operating in operation in North America today, video is clearly the most prolific evidence collection resource available to law enforcement.
+Many agencies now prioritize the video evidence for most serious criminal investigations, including case of police Use of Force.”
+He continued that with LEVA training combined with the implementation of new forensic video examination technologies, “the process of sifting through hours of surveillance footage will be far less overwhelming for investigators.”